llabres/library-dataset/README.md

-# library-dataset
+# Library Dataset: Automatic Inventory as a Many to Many Matching Task
-Dataset and Code from the paper: Library Dataset: Automatic Inventory as a Many to Many Matching Task
+Dataset and code coming soon.